 This heightened experience, influenced by Yves Klein and the 1960's Nouveau Réalisme movement, is paramount to Robertson’s work, with her ideas of presence and absence further echoed by blue footprints on the floor.

-Robertson’s work is regularly exhibited in the UK and internationally, featuring at museums, galleries and festivals such as Hayward, Studio Voltaire (both London), Manchester Art Gallery, Galerie Nei Liicht (Luxembourg) and Out Video (Ekatarinburg, Russia).
+Robertson’s work is regularly exhibited in the UK and internationally, featuring at museums, galleries and festivals such as Hayward, Studio Voltaire (both London), Manchester Art Gallery, Galerie Nei Liicht (Luxembourg) and Out Video (Ekaterinburg, Russia).